 To get started generating synthetic data on your own, download NVIDIA Omniverse.

 You can download and install the reference extension from GitHub and use Omniverse Code to explore the workflow.
 Then build your own defect detection generation tool by modifying the code.
-Accompanying USD files and sample content can be accessed through the Defect Detection Demo Pack on Omniverse Exchange.
-Additional technical details about the extension are available in the Omniverse Documentation.
+Accompanying USD files and sample content can be accessed through the Defect Detection demo pack on Omniverse Exchange.
+For more information about the extension, see Defect Detection.